 Mezzo-soprano Camille Sherman hails from the California North Bay Area.
-This season, Ms. Sherman will join Portland Opera as a Resident Artist, performing Flora Bervoix in La Traviata and Ramiro in La Finta Giardiniera, as well as covering roles Hannah After in As One and Rosina in Il Barbiere di Siviglia.
-Ms. Sherman will also return to Pensacola Opera in 2019 to make her role debut as Stéphano in Roméo and Juliette.
+In the 2019-2020 season, Ms. Sherman looks forward to returning to the Portland Opera Resident Artist Program, where she will be seen on their mainstage as Kate Pinkerton, as well as covering Suzuki, in Madama Butterfly, Sally in A Hand of Bridge, Announcer in Gallantry, and Asteria in the American professional premiere of Vivaldi's Bajazet.
+Previous credits with Portland Opera include Flora Bervoix in La Traviata and Ramiro in La Finta Giardiniera, as well as covering roles Hannah After in As One and Rosina in Il Barbiere di Siviglia.
+Ms. Sherman also returned to Pensacola Opera in 2019 to make her role debut as Stéphano in Roméo et Juliette.

 During the 2017-18 season, Ms. Sherman joined Pensacola Opera as an Artist in Residence, performing the role of María in María de Buenos Aires and the Housekeeper in Man of La Mancha, in addition to covering roles Aldonza in Man of La Mancha and Suzuki in Madama Butterfly.
 Ms. Sherman’s recent seasons include role debuts as the Komponist in Ariadne auf Naxos (Berlin Opera Academy, 2017) and Hermia in A Midsummer Night’s Dream (Janiec Opera Company, 2016).
 In addition to her stage career, Ms. Sherman also appeared as a concert soloist with Nashville Opera and the Pensacola Symphony Orchestra.